tvl83/DeveloperDocumentation/src/content/sprk-edu/oval-list-of-oval-built-ins.md

 ---
-title: Oval - List of Oval Built-ins
+title: Oval - Reference
 order: 8
 section: SPRK - EDU
+subsections:
+ - Properties
+ - Async Callbacks
+ - Functions
+ - Error Codes
 ---

-## Description
-A list of all of the current built-in properties, asynchronous callbacks, and functions of the robot.
 ## Properties
 A built-in "property" acts like a globally defined variable in the robot with optionally defined getters and setters.<br>
 *If you invoke a getter that does not exist you will get OVM error [ERR_READ_FROM_WRITE_ONLY](/sprk-edu/oval-ovm-runtime-error-codes#ERR_READ_FROM_WRITE_ONLY).*<br>